 302 Biblical Archaeology.
 S. A study of the pertinent archaeological data which provide a background for or throw light upon the biblical narrative.
 Prerequisites: one course in Biblical Studies and junior or senior standing.
-Not offered 1983-84.
+Mr. B. De Vries.

 327 Old Testament Interpretation.
 F, core.
 An intensive study of the basic principles and methods of biblical interpretation developed in the context of the biblical-theological themes of the Old Testament.
 Designed especially for departmental majors.
 Prerequisite: junior or senior standing.
-Mr. C. Vos.
+Mr.

 328 New Testament Interpretation.
 S, core.
-An intensive study of the basic principles and methods of biblical interpretation developed in the context of the biblical-theological themes of the New Testament.
+An intensive study of the basic principles and methods of biblical interpretation developed in the context of the biblical- theological themes of the New Testament.
 Designed especially for departmental majors.
 Prerequisite: junior or senior standing.
-Mr. D. Holwerda.
+Mr. L. Vos.